-- The student must meet all prerequisite clinical compliance requirements described in the Clinical Compliance section of this catalog. - Successful completion of all courses that are prerequisite to Clinical Courses. - Completion of Clinical Bound Course Evaluations. - Review individual site contracts through My Clinical Plan.
-The student is responsible for any site specific requirements that are described in the Clinical Site Agreement and must meet those requirements at their own expense. - Have final approval for each clinical site from RCF before attending the first day of clinical at the site. - Mobile clinical resources are provided by the FNU Library one time only for a subscription period of one year (which begins upon registration of the application).
+- The student must meet all prerequisite clinical compliance requirements described in the Clinical Compliance section of this catalog. - Successful completion of all courses that are prerequisite to Clinical Courses. - Completion of Clinical Bound Course Evaluations. - The student is responsible for any site specific requirements that are described in the Clinical Site Agreement and must meet those requirements at their own expense.

+Have RCF final release for a clinical site and preceptor before attending the first day of clinical at the site.